-The Parliament consists of two chambers: the National Assembly and the Chamber of Representatives.
+The Parliament consists of one chamber denominated [the] "National Assembly".

-The members of the National Assembly have the title of "Deputy" and those of the Chamber of Representatives the title or "Representative".
+The members of the National Assembly have the title of "Deputy".

 The Deputies are elected by direct, equal and secret universal suffrage.
-They exercise the legislative power.

 Every person elected Deputy must benefit[,] the case arising, from a leave of absence or from a suspension of contract as the case may be.